GermantownCodes/our-members/README.md

 ### 9. Switch branches
-Switch from the default master branch you started in, over to the branch you just created (i.e., your new feature branch).
+Switch from the default master branch (your local copy of the master branch) you started in, over to the branch you just created (i.e., your new feature branch).
 For example:

 `$ git checkout djb-add-member-bio`